Documentation Centre for Property Transfers of the Cultural Assets of WW II Victims

 Čs. armády 34/828, 160 00 Praha

 In accord with the UNESCO, UNIDROIT and ICOM’s internationally adopted recommendations and the Czech Republic’s obligations pursuant to the Washington Declaration and the Prague Declaration, the mission of the Centre is to perform research into the alienation of cultural property from World War II’s victims, and to share the outcomes of this work with the Czech Republic’s bodies and institutions, and regional, municipal or private museums, galleries and libraries as well as individual applicants for their looted cultural objects.

 Institute for the Study od Totalitarian Regimes

 Winstona Churchilla 1800/2, 130 00 Praha

-The Institute for the Study of Totalitarian Regimes is a state-established institution for the scientific elaboration of the period of lack of freedom in Czechoslovakia during the years of Nazi occupation 1939–45 and communist dictatorship 1948–1989.
-Following this, ÚSTR is intensively involved in popularization and education.
-He creates a number of exhibitions independently or in cooperation with renowned museum partners, and acts as a scientific, methodological and pedagogical guarantor of other exhibition projects.
-At the same time, he has a rich publishing activity.
+The Institute for the Study of Totalitarian Regimes is an institution established by the state to conduct scientific research into the period of absence of freedom in Czechoslovakia in the period of the Nazi occupation 1939–1945 and the communist dictatorship 1948–1989.
+The Institute is engaged in popularization and education.
+It organizes or co-organizes exhibitions with renowned museum partners; it is a scientific, methodological and pedagogical guarantor of exhibition projects.
+It has also a rich publishing activity.

 Jewish Museum in Prague

 U Staré školy 1, 110 01 Prague, Czech Republic

 Founded in 1906, the Jewish Museum in Prague is one of the oldest of its kind in Europe.
-His collection was taken over during the war by the Prague Jewish community, which initiated the establishment of the so-called Jewish Central Museum.
-The Nazis approved the project, although guided by other intentions.
-After the Communist coup d’état, the museum was nationalized in 1950.
-In October 1994 the museum buildings and collections were returned to the Jewish community and the Jewish Museum in Prague was established as a non-governmental institution dedicated to the cultural history of Czech and Moravian Jews.
-As such, it develops a rich exhibition, professional, educational, publishing and cultural activity.
+Its collection was taken over during the war by the Prague Jewish community, which initiated the establishment of the so-called Jewish Central Museum.
+Although Nazis approved the project, other intentions were behind that.
+After the Communist coup d’état, the Museum was nationalized in 1950.
+In October 1994 the Museum buildings and collections were returned to the Jewish community and the Jewish Museum in Prague was established as a non-governmental institution dedicated to the cultural history of Czech and Moravian Jews.
+As such, it is developing rich exhibition, professional, educational, publishing and cultural activities.

 Tokajická 152, 273 54 Lidice